-Help support our efforts to honor those who served and suffered as a POW.
+Help support our efforts to honor those who suffered as a POW.

 Edward Appel - A Textbook on Escaping - It was September 5th, 1944 and the target was Karlsruhe Marshalling yards.
 We were to fly deputy lead and I remember we were flying on formation instruments nearly all the way.
 Just before reaching the IP we broke into the clear.
 We had just started our bomb run when the 88s hit.
 We took a monstrous hit in the right wing which knocked out the right two engines.
 The last two engines were still going strong but we had no turbos, and the fuel cells were ruptured.
 The rudder cables were also cut, so we had no rudders.
 The windshield had come in with the first blast and with gas flowing around I thought we were going to burn.